 Figure 3.
 Temporal distribution of categories.
 Articles in coastal urban ecology were categorised according to disciplinary focus, research approach, type of analysis, and main research objectives.

 Figure 4.
 Distribution of articles, according to study models of research.
-Coastal urban ecology models were grouped by Physical, Social-Ecological-Technological, Social, Biological-ecosystem, and Biological-species.
+Coastal urban ecology models were grouped by Physical, Social-Ecological-Technological, Social, Biological-Ecosystem, and Biological-species.

 Figure 5.
 Contribution of countries by paradigms.
 Coastal urban ecology studies ascribed to Picketts’s paradigms in, of, and for the city (presented in blue colours from light to dark); Countries that not present coastal urban ecological articles are show in grey.